This is the October 2, 2013 revision of the UltraViolet FAQ.

 UltraViolet can work with iTunes, but only if Apple chooses to participate in UltraViolet.
 Until then, UltraViolet movies will play on Apple devices but won't show up in iTunes.

 After work had been underway on UltraViolet for a year or so, Disney announced its own KeyChest project, which was immediately held up by others —not Disney— as competition for UltraViolet.
 Disney stated that KeyChest would be a very lightweight system to track rights, without all the additional usage models and business models that were being worked out for UltraViolet.
 Since then, KeyChest morphed into a Disney-only service under the hood of Disney Movie Rewards and the Disney Studio All Access program (announced in February 2011 but not yet launched as of October 2012).

-Yes, in the sense that your digital collection is stored "in the cloud" and accessed using the Internet.
+Yes, in the sense that your Library is stored "in the cloud" and accessed using the Internet.
 One important distinction is that the UltraViolet system itself doesn't store or deliver content.
 Retailers, download service providers (DSPs), and streaming service providers (LASPs) store and deliver your movies over the Internet (see 3.1).